About

 trivia

-tinywords is published by d. f. tweney.
-Direct comments or questions to dft at tinywords (dot) com.
+tinywords is edited by Kathe Palka and Peter Newton.
+Direct comments or questions to editors at tinywords (dot) com.

 All contents are, except as noted, copyright (c) by the creators named alongside each work.

-This site is powered by WordPress, whose motto is “Code is poetry.”
+Since 2009, this site has been powered by WordPress, whose motto is “Code is poetry.”
 The design is based on a theme by Rob Beschizza.
 All of the design infelicities and PHP bugs are by d. f. tweney.
-These pages are coming to you from servers maintained by Birdhouse Hosting.

 1. Joy Bennett Says: